ikthedar/blog-drf-api-with-permission-functionality/README.md

 ```

 ## Best Practices
-Authentication & Authorization: DRF has built in basic and session authentication.
+-- **Authentication & Authorization**: DRF has built in basic and session authentication.
 Apart from that, I combined session and token authentication for flexibility.
-Principle of Least Privilege: Users should only access resources necessary for their role.
+-- **Principle of Least Privilege**: Users should only access resources necessary for their role.
-Secure Endpoints: Use DRF’s permissions module to restrict access.
+-- **Secure Endpoints**: I used DRF’s permissions module to restrict access.